yanisdib/airbnb-clone/README.md

 An Airbnb clone app using the RESTful APIs [Mashvisor](https://rapidapi.com/mashvisor-team/api/mashvisor/) and [Spott](https://rapidapi.com/mashvisor-team/api/spott/)

-UPDATE [25/01/2022]: Regarding the Mashvisor API, it may not be integrated due to fees at last
+UPDATE: Regarding the Mashvisor API, it may not be integrated due to usage fees.
+Thinking of an alternative right now.

 ### STACK